 See Related: Do you need a car in Minneapolis?

-No matter what type of traveler you are, the Frederick R. Weisman Art Museum has something for art lovers.
+No matter your type of traveler, the Frederick R. Weisman Art Museum has to enjoy, and it’s completely free.
+What’s not to love about that?
 Whether it’s a painting or sculpture exhibition that sparks your interest, an interactive installation to make your visit memorable, or even some beautiful Korean furnishings and artifacts from ancient times.

 What are the hours of operation for the Frederick R. Weisman Art Museum?